SmotPokin42000/420AvorionMods/README.md

 Adds up to one Empty Reconstruction Token to equipment docks at a variable price.

 ### Station Immunity(SI)
-Grants adds immunity to AI stations.
+Grants immunity to AI stations.
 Configurable to add the same to player stations.

 ### Truncated Cooldowns(TC)
 Adjusts cooldowns on Swoks and the AI to enable quick farming without having to relog.
 Also alters the cooldown on the wormhole guardian.